What is Balance Sheet Ratio Analysis?

 Inventory Turnover Ratio

-Inventory turnover ratio indicates how fast a company’s inventory is selling.
-In other words, they show how many times in a year company has sold its complete inventory and replenished it in a year.
-Low inventory turnover ratio indicates lower sales or that the company is holding up stocks of goods which are not in demand in the market.
-However, a high inventory turnover ratio doesn’t necessarily indicate the healthy position of the company unless it is coupled with good sales figures.
+The inventory turnover ratio indicates how fast a company's inventory is selling.
+In other words, they show how many times the company has sold its complete inventory and replenished it in a year.
+A low inventory turnover ratio is one of the key balance sheet ratios which indicates lower sales or that the company is holding up stocks of goods that are not in demand in the market.
+However, a high inventory turnover ratio doesn't necessarily indicate the healthy position of the company unless it is coupled with good sales figures.

 The receivable turnover ratio indicates how fast a company can recover its receivables from its customers.
 It is calculated as mentioned below:

-A high receivable turnover ratio indicates that the money expected to be received by the company from its customers is stuck in credit i.e. customers are struggling to pay the bills.
-Though receivable turnover needs to be analyzed in comparison to the peers of the company in the same industry since the credit period given to customers vary from industry to industry.
-For example, a cash and carry business will always have a less credit period in comparison to the manufacturing industry
+A high receivable turnover ratio indicates that the money expected to be received by the company from its customers is stuck in credit, i.e., customers are struggling to pay the bills.
+However, receivable turnover needs to be analyzed compared to the company's peers in the same industry since the credit period given to customers varies from industry to industry.
+For example, the cash and carry business will always have a less credit period than the manufacturing industry.

-Payables Turnover Ratio indicates how fast the company is able to pay to its creditors.
-It is calculated by dividing purchases by creditors as on balance sheet date.
+Payables Turnover Ratio is another one of the balance sheet ratios formulas and indicates how fast the company can pay its creditors.
+It is calculated by dividing purchases by creditors as on the balance sheet date.

-It indicates as to whether a company is paying its suppliers on time or not.
-Further a low payables turnover indicates that the company is not utilizing the benefits it might get by the credit period extended to them by the suppliers.
-Similar to account receivable turnover ratio, Payables ratio also needs to be analyzed basis the industry the company operates in.
+It indicates whether a company is paying its suppliers on time or not.
+Further, a low payables turnover indicates that the company is not utilizing the benefits it might get by the suppliers' credit period extended to them.
+Similar to the account receivable turnover ratio, the Payables ratio also needs to be analyzed based on the industry the company operates in.

 Asset Turnover Ratio

-Asset Turnover Ratio is calculated simply by dividing the sales with the total assets of the company.
+Another one of the key balance sheet ratios is the Asset Turnover Ratio which is calculated simply by dividing the sales by the company's total assets.
 It indicates how efficiently the company utilizes its assets to generate revenue.

 Net Working Capital Turnover Ratio

-Net working Capital Ratio indicates whether the working capital of the company has been effectively utilized to generate sales.
+The net working Capital Ratio indicates whether the company's working capital has been effectively utilized to generate sales.

 #2 – Liquidity Ratio

-This type of Balance Sheet Ratio analysis is also known as banker’s ratio.
-It indicates the firm’s ability to meet its short-term obligations.
-Liquidity ratio is industry dependent and varies majorly from industry to industry.
+This type of Balance Sheet Ratio analysis is also known as the banker's ratio.
+It indicates the firm's ability to meet its short-term obligations.
+The liquidity ratio is industry dependent and varies majorly from industry to industry.

 Current Ratio

-Current ratio ideally should be above 1.33 times.
-CR less than 1 may indicate that the company is raising short term funds from the market to create long term assets thus doing diversion of funds.
+The current ratio ideally should be above 1.33 times.
+CR less than one may indicate that the company is raising short-term funds from the market to create long-term assets, thus diverting funds.

 Quick Ratio

-Inventory is a major part of current assets of the company however at the time of distress it might not be easily convertible to cash and hence cannot be used for instant debt pay or recovery.
+Inventory is a major part of the company's current assets; however, at the time of distress, it might not be easily convertible to cash and hence cannot be used for instant debt payer recovery.

 Cash Ratio

-Most conservative liquidity ratio is cash ratio.
-Cash is the most liquid asset on the balance sheet of the firm and hence cash ratio indicates what is the percentage to which the cash present with the company covers the short obligations of the company.
+The most conservative liquidity ratio is the cash ratio.
+Cash is the most liquid asset on the balance sheet, and hence cash ratio indicates the percentage to which the cash present with the company covers the short obligations of the company.
 It is usually used for a company in distress.

 #3 – Solvency Ratio

-This type of Balance Sheet Ratio i.e. Solvency ratio measures a company’s ability to repay its debt obligations.
-It indicates whether the company is churning enough cash flow to meet its short term and long-term debt obligation.
+This type of important balance sheet ratios, i.e., Solvency ratio, measures a company's ability to repay its debt obligations.
+In addition, it indicates whether the company is churning enough cash flow to meet its short-term and long-term debt obligation.

 Debt to Equity Ratio

-Debt to Equity Ratio is also called financial gearing.
-It indicates how much equity is available to cover debt obligations.
+The Debt to Equity Ratio is also called financial gearing.
+It indicates how much Equity is available to cover debt obligations.

 Debt Service Coverage Ratio (DSCR)